TykTechnologies/tyk-operator/pkg/snapshot/README.md

   ...
 ```

-In order to specify CR metadata, you can use Config Data.
+In order to specify CR metadata, you can use *Config Data*.
 For specified ApiDefinitions,
 snapshot CLI generates ApiDefinition CRs based on Config Data of that specific ApiDefinition.

 ```json